Super Lawyers

 • October 2018, California, $240,000,000 Settlement: Thousands of women accused former USC campus gynecologist George Tyndall of sexual abuse that occurred between 1997 and 2016.
 They claimed he made lewd remarks, inappropriately touched them, performed unnecessary procedures, and video recorded exams.
 The women alleged that USC knew of the allegations but failed to address them.
 USC agreed to pay $240 million, $215 million of which went to the victims.

 • May 2018, Michigan, $500,000,000 Settlement: Hundreds of women, including many Olympic gymnasts, accused former Michigan State University osteopathic physician Larry Nassar of sexual assault over 20 years.
 They claim he sexually assaulted them during medical examinations and procedures.
 Many of the victims at the time were minors.
 The women alleged that USA Gymnastics, MSU, and other institutions failed to protect them from Nassar.
-MSU agreed to a $500 million settlement, which went to over 100 women.
+MSU agreed to a $500 million settlement for over 100 women.

 • June 2018, New Jersey, $35,000 Settlement: A woman is incarcerated at a New Jersey women’s correctional facility.
 She is forced into multiple sex acts by correctional officers, claiming that one officer would perform the acts while the other kept watching.
 She claims that though the officers were fired for the intentional touching of the victim, she continued to experience sexual assaults from other officers.
 These officers coerced other inmates to say good things about the staff to discredit her claims.
 She claims the administrator of the facility knew about the activity.
 She hires a sexual assault attorney and sues the New Jersey State Corrections Department, the administrator of the facility, and the officers for violating her civil rights, assault and battery, common law negligence, invasion of privacy, intentional infliction of emotional distress, and negligent hiring and retention.

 • January 2018, Maryland, $22,130,000 Verdict: This case underscores that men are victims, too.
-A 30-year-old man goes to the dentist with a cracked molar.
+A 30-year-old man went to the dentist with a cracked molar.
 He cracked his tooth while eating peanuts.
-The dentist informs his patient that he has to remove the tooth and sedates him with nitrous oxide so that he can do so.
+The dentist informed his patient that he had to remove the tooth and sedated him with nitrous oxide so that he could do so.
 The man awakes from his unconscious state to discover that the dentist is forcing him into oral sex.
 For this and other sexual assault charges, the dentist goes to jail.
-The man files a lawsuit against the dentist and his practice, seeking damages for emotional distress and medical injuries associated with the cracked tooth.
+The man files a sexual assault lawsuit against the dentist and his practice, seeking damages for emotional distress (and, secondarily, the medical injuries associated with the cracked tooth).

-Getting Help from a Maryland Sex Abuse Lawyer
+Getting Help from a Baltimore, Maryland Sexual Abuse Lawyer

 Again, if you are hesitant, we understand.
 Reach out to our lawyers for sexual assault victims.
 You do not even have to use your real name.
 Get information about your options and learn exactly how a case like yours would proceed and what it would involve.
 You also do not have to call just us.
 Call several lawyers to find the best sexual assault attorney for you.